‘Aloha’ Rose belongs to climbing hybrid tea roses and is classified in Modern Roses.

 - Cut flowers

-Aloha Rose - Description
+'Aloha' Rose - Description

 The roses are formed in clusters at the top of their annual shoots, usually 3 to 5 per stem.
 They are double, large in size with a diameter of 10 to 12 cm (4-5 in).
 They consist of 50 to 60 petals whose color is of medium pink intensity – slightly deeper on the back surface.